 We've put together some specific information on what you should know about this tour before you go.
 You'll also find more general information about "Getting Ready for Your Tour" on our

 Sightseeing On Your Own

-If you arrive in Brussels before your tour begins, use Rick Steves' Amsterdam, Bruges & Brussels guidebook to get oriented.
-Ride the public transportation, try out a few words of French (although many locals speak English well), and get over your jet lag with fresh air and exercise.
+If you arrive in Ghent before your tour begins, use Rick Steves' Amsterdam, Bruges & Brussels guidebook to get oriented.
+Ride the public transportation, try out a few words of Flemish (although many locals speak English well), and get over your jet lag with fresh air and exercise.

-Here are suggestions for sightseeing in Brussels that we will not be doing as a group (see your guidebook for details): BELvue Museum; St. Michael's Cathedral; Magritte Museum at Royal Museums of Fine Arts; Musical Instruments Museum; EU District and European Parliament.
+Here are suggestions for sightseeing in Ghent that we will not be doing as a group (see your guidebook for details): Gravensteen Castle, Design Museum, Fine Arts Museum or Ghent City Museum.

 Staying on after the tour ends?
 Amsterdam is a city of museums and you can find one to suit every taste.
 We'll see the biggies together, but you may also want to check out the Amsterdam History Museum or Dutch Resistance Museum.
 Consider touring an elegant 17th-century canal house or see what it would be like to live in one of the many canal boats.
 You may wish to take a short day trip to explore more of the Netherlands.
 Renting a bike is easy and the countryside is not far away.
 Haarlem is a charming town to visit....a pleasant half-day trip by bike or an easy 30-minute train ride away.

 Most tour members arrive a day or two before the tour begins — and those who don't, wish they had.
 This allows you ample time to get over jet lag and make the most of the first few days of the tour.